- Birmingham retains its position in Mercer’s global Quality of Living Index

 The same level of confidence is reflected in Birmingham’s physical landscape, reinforcing Mercer’s City Infrastructure ranking.
 A rise in new and relocating businesses has seen office construction in the city reach its highest level in more than 13 years.
 Last year, 969,000 sq ft of office space was under construction – a significant boost from the city’s 10-year average figure of 384,000 sq ft.

-Neil Rami, Chief Executive of Marketing Birmingham, added: “This is an encouraging report, reflecting the increasingly positive sentiment towards Birmingham as a place to live, visit and invest in.
+Neil Rami, Chief Executive of Marketing Birmingham, said: “This is an encouraging report, reflecting the increasingly positive sentiment towards Birmingham as a place to live, visit and invest in.
 Lower living costs are tempting more and more people to live in Birmingham, and more businesses – from ambitious start-ups to global names like HSBC and PwC – to relocate or grow here.